LucasSte/MLX-vs-Pytorch/README.md

 1. M1 Pro - 16 GPU cores
 2. M3 Max - 40 GPU cores

+Housekeeping:
+1. Ideally, I would have a script to download and set up the models :)
+2. Add requirements.txt

 # Can test with the latest main from both MLX and pytorch.
 This will give more
 # trustworthy result for future usage.